linkedin/venice/docs/proposals/vip-1.md

     - Refactor the AuthorizerService APIs (even if some changes will be needed)
     - Implement other authentication mechanisms (Kerberos, SAML, etc.)
     - Modify the Admin Tools to support authentication (this will be a follow-up work)
+    - Deal with authentication against the PubSub broker (Kafka, Pulsar, etc.)

 ## Project Justification